anrj/rubby/docs/team-contract.md

 ### What We Expect from Each Other

 **Reliability:**
 - Complete assigned tasks by agreed deadlines
 - If you'll be late, communicate early (at least 24 hours notice)
 - Show up to meetings on time and prepared

 **Quality:**

--   Submit work that you're proud of
+- Submit work that you're proud of (ask for help if needed)
 - Test your code before pushing
 - Proofread documentation

 **Communication:**
 - Respond to messages within agreed timeframe
 - Ask for help when stuck (don't wait until it's too late)
 - Give constructive feedback respectfully

 **Collaboration:**
 - Be open to feedback and willing to iterate
 - Support teammates when they're struggling
 - Celebrate wins together

 ### Consequences for Not Meeting Expectations

 **First Instance:**
 - Team discussion to understand what happened
 - Agree on a plan to prevent recurrence

 **Second Instance:**
 - Formal check-in meeting with all team members
 - Possible workload adjustment or role change
 - Documented in peer evaluation

 **Third Instance:**
 - Involve instructor
 - May impact individual component of project grade
 - Review team membership if necessary

 ---